 The cell body in a nerve cell is its core.
 It is also called soma.
-The cell body consists of the nerve cell’s nucleus along with other specialized cell organelles such as the endoplasmic reticulum, Golgi apparatus, mitochondria and other components.
+The cell body consists of the nerve cell’s nucleus along with other specialized cell organelles such as the endoplasmic reticulum, Golgi apparatus, mitochondria, and other components.
 The cell body is an essential part of a neuron and carries genetic information.
 It also helps maintain the cell’s overall structure and provides energy to carry out the cell’s activities.

 An axon is a part of the nerve cell, which is a long tube-like structure that joins the cell body at a specific position.
 The axon is primarily involved in carrying the electrical signals from the cell body to the neuron ending and transmitting it to other surrounding neurons.

-They are the root-like projections on a cell body that facilitate transmission and receiving of messages to and back from other neurons.
+They are the root-like projections on a cell body that facilitate the transmission and receiving of messages to and back from other neurons.
 Dendrites process and send the electrical impulses received from the axon endings to the cell body.

 It is known as the ending part of the nerve or nerve junction.
 Its primary function is to permit the entry of electrical impulses from one neuron to another.

-Now that we have studied the nerve cell parts and length of nerve cells let’s look at the different types of neurons.
+Now that we have studied the nerve cell parts and length of nerve cells, let’s look at the different types of neurons.
 Depending on their functions, neurons can be broadly classified into three types:

 Motor neurons are the ones that facilitate the transmission of motor impulses from the central nervous system to the different parts of the body.
 These types of neurons play a major role in the voluntary and involuntary movements of the body.
 The motor neurons are primarily found in various glands and muscles of the human body.

-Interneurons are those neurons that act as a mediator between sensory neurons, motor neurons and the central nervous system.
+Interneurons are those neurons that act as a mediator between sensory neurons, motor neurons, and the central nervous system.
 They help in the smooth transmission of signals.
-They help in conducting a smooth communication between the neurons and the central nervous system.
+They help in conducting smooth communication between the neurons and the central nervous system.
 The interneurons are present in all parts of the body and are exclusively found in the central nervous system.

 The primary function of every nerve cell present in the human body is to transmit messages.
 But the nerve cells are also involved in the following activities: